 - Pull the title.
 You can search a property’s parcel register through Ontario’s online land registry (ONLand) for a small fee, or have your lawyer do it.
 It shows the registered owners and anything charged against the property.
 Surprises here are the cheapest surprises you will ever buy.

 - Get a home inspection, and choose the inspector carefully.
 Ontario passed the Home Inspection Act in 2017 but never proclaimed it in force, so in 2026 anyone may call themselves a home inspector, with no licence, standard, or insurance required.
 Pick one who belongs to a recognized association and carries errors-and-omissions coverage, and in this market, write the inspection in as a condition so you have time to do it right.
+For the older-home red flags worth slowing down for, and what an inspection does and does not cover, see my full guide to home inspections in Ontario.

 - If it is a new build, check the warranty and the builder’s licence.
 New homes in Ontario carry Tarion’s tiered warranty (one, two, and seven years for different defects), and since February 2021 every builder must be licensed by the Home Construction Regulatory Authority.
 Look the builder up in the Ontario Builder Directory before you sign.